 There are many reasons why people choose to engage an Architect to design their house.
 An Architect can add immense value to a home and improve the ease and enjoyment of your everyday living.
 Whether you’re designing the ultimate family home or creating a unique entertaining space, an Architect experienced in residential architecture can bring your vision to life.

-Transforming your vision into a brand new home is a challenging journey – When it’s done well, the results speak for themselves.
-This article explores a few of the reasons why an architecturally designed house can make a real difference.
+Transforming your vision into a new home is a challenging journey – When it’s done well, the results speak for themselves.
+This article explores a few of the reasons why an Architect designed house can make a real difference.

+#1.
 Get a home that suits your lifestyle

-With an architecturally designed house people receive a custom design entirely suited to their lifestyle and accommodation requirements.
+With an Architect designed house, people receive a custom design entirely suited to their lifestyle and accommodation requirements.
 By starting with a clean sheet of paper the Owners are not constrained by the standard arrangements and particular room sizes of a project home or forced to adjust to the constraints set by the house.

+#2.
 Living spaces that work

-A house designed by an Architect incorporates appropriate room sizes and efficient circulation, resulting in a house where all the spaces optimize the functions to be accommodated.
-This is where the real value can be added by an experienced architect:
+A house designed by an Architect incorporates appropriate room sizes and efficient circulation, resulting in a house where all the spaces optimise the functions to be accommodated and enhance the Owner’s daily life.

 - The Living spaces can be sized to suit all of the family, the bedrooms can be adjusted for single or double occupation,

 - The kitchen and dining areas can be planned to suit the owners cooking and entertaining requirements.